The Quantum Theorist at the Wedding

 And then the moment of truth.
 It worked.

-We tried using wood-chips, cellulose powder and even cigarette paper and they all sunk into the ionic liquid and formed a liquid.
+We tried using wood-chips, cellulose powder and even cigarette paper and they all sunk into the ionic liquid and formed a goo.
 The new chemical really did dissolve wood about as accurately as my model predicted.

 So there we have it.
 I managed to create liquid wood and not die.
-There are still some big problems with my chemical however.
-It cost about £60 to make 10 centimeters cubed of the stuff, as well as 5 hours of dangerous labwork.
+There are still some big problems with my method however.
+It cost about £60 to make 10 cubic centimeters of the stuff, as well as 5 hours of dangerous labwork.
 And then the actual dissolving of the wood took about an hour.
 My chemical is expensive, works slowly and takes ages to prepare (not to mention being quite dangerous) but making an efficient wood solvent wasn't really my aim.
-My aim was to come up with a theory which would help future Chemists design their own wood solvents.
+My aim was to come up with a hypothesis which would help future Chemists design their own wood solvents.

 Now that we know how it works (assuming I'm right...fingers crossed) we're not fumbling in the dark any more, we can go straight to the design stage.
 My contribution to this field is minor but I'm still proud of it.
 If, one day, we find a way to base our planet on a cellulose economy rather than a fossil fuel one, I can say that I helped, in a very small way, to nudge us in the right direction.
 Basically I've helped save the world.
 You're welcome.